 - Set a timer for 5 minutes and write down everything you’re thinking about the course.
 Include the good, bad, and ugly.

-- Identify the one or two thoughts which feel the most real.
+- Identify one or two thoughts that feel the most real.
 Which ones do you think are driving your actions?